hallambaker/Mathematical-Mesh/Web/Reference/dare.md

 <div="helptext">
 <over>
 dare    DARE Message encryption and decryption commands
-    append   Append the specified file as an entry to the specified sequence. archive   Create a new DARE archive and add the specified files copy   Copy sequence contents to create a new sequence removing deleted elements create   Create a new DARE Sequence
     decode   Decode a DARE Message.
-    delete   Delete file from archive index.
-    dir   Compile a catalog for the specified sequence. earl   Create an Encrypted Authenticated Resource Locator (EARL) encode   Encode data as DARE Message.
+    earl   Create an Encrypted Authenticated Resource Locator (EARL) encode   Encode data as DARE Message.
-    extract   Extract the specified record from the sequence index   Compile an index for the specified sequence and append to the end. list   Compile a catalog for the specified sequence. log   Append the specified string to the sequence. verify   Verify a DARE Message.
+    verify   Verify a DARE Message.
 <over>
 </div>